lesleyrs/Client3/README.md

 locs like fires have no animations as pushLocs is disabled for now, it constantly allocates memory due to always calling model_copy_faces in loctype which requires a different approach.
 The leaks get worse if the dynamic model cache can't fit all sequences (animations) of the models in an area, disable the allocator to see origins.

-fix playground leaks, fix component leaks model/pix24: they get modified in packets so the global component doesn't own that memory anymore.
+fix playground leaks, fix component "indirect" leaks model/pix24: they get modified in packets so the global component doesn't own that memory anymore.

 check docs for more TODOs
 ```